bfioritto/typeburrito/_posts/2016-02-08-choosing-a-great-typeface.markdown

 {% include cta.html %}

 <i>All the example typefaces in this post are available either through <a href="https://typekit.com" >Typekit</a> or <a href="https://google.com/fonts" >Google Fonts.</a> Typefaces used: Acumin Black, Acumin Light, Acumin Regular, Arvo, Baskerville, Dancing Script, Crimson Text, Fjalla One, Lato, Sanchez Slab, Source Sans Regular.
-My blog is set in Proxima Nova and Clarendon URW.</i>
+My blog is set in Pragmatica Web and Clarendon URW.</i>